ethereum/esp-website/README.md

   - `components`: React components.
     - components with state are directly located inside `/components`.
     - `forms`: components used in forms.
+      - `api.ts`: this file contains the api fetching logic details used when submiting the forms data.
     - `layout`: components used to contain and apply different layouts to different pages.
     - `UI`: stateless (functional) components.
   - `hooks`: custom hooks.